 Paper filing payments: USCIS accepts personal checks, money orders, and cashier's checks for paper I-485 submissions.
 All instruments must be made payable to "U.S. Department of Homeland Security."
 Write your name, A-number (if assigned), daytime phone number, and "Form I-485" on the memo line.

-Online filing payments: Online submissions accept Visa, Mastercard, American Express, Discover credit or debit cards, and ACH transfers from a U.S. bank account.
+Online filing payments: Online submissions accept Visa, Mastercard, American Express, and Discover credit or debit cards, as well as ACH transfers from a U.S. bank account.

 Not accepted under any method: Cash, foreign currency checks, third-party checks, post-dated checks, and credit card payments for paper filings.